What is the Samurai Brotherhood?

 How do I join?

 The main way to join a Samurai Brotherhood squad is to fill out our application form here.
 We also host Open House events that occur several times a year.
 Check our Events page for upcoming dates of our opening houses.
 You can also contact the Brotherhood directly.
-We usually can accommodate new men if they are interested in trying regular meetings right away.
+We can accommodate new men if they are interested in trying regular meetings right away.

 How does the joining process work?

 Once you’ve committed to joining, you will be assigned to a squad by our Tribal Leader.
 We require a minimum 6 meeting commitment for new members as we are not a drop-in group.

 Is there a fee?

 Yes, there is a modest fee required for participation.
 It’s $150.00 for the 6 initial meetings.
 After 3 months the fee is reduced, and reduced again after 6 months.